pagekit/docs/guide-theme.md

 ## Widget positions

 We need to tell Pagekit about the widget positions our theme offers.
 To do so, add an array of all widget positions to the `theme.php`.
-This array includes the unique title of the position (usually lowercase) and the label we want to show to the user in the backend.
+This array includes the unique title of the position (usually lowercase) and the label we want to show to the user in the back end.

 Add the widget positions to your `theme.php`.